 The health and wellness of our clients, their pets, and our sitters are our top priority.
-We implemented the following COVID-19 safety procedures for our sitters that will be in effect until further notice.
+Our sitter will follow the latest COVID-19 CDC recommendations unless otherwise requested.

 Community health remains everyone’s responsibility, and we kindly ask that you notify us immediately if you or someone in your home is sick, we are taking these extra precautions out of concern for our clients, their families, and our sitters.

 A raw dog food diet consists of meals that are freshly prepared at home and contain a variety of fresh ingredients such as uncooked meat like muscle and organ tissue, bones that are either whole or crushed, fruit, vegetables, and occasionally dairy, including eggs.